StrayLamb2/qLD/README.md

 ## Getting Started

-qLD is developed and tested in Linux distributions and should only work in Linux environments.
+quickLD is developed and tested in Linux distributions and should only work in Linux environments.
 The instructions bellow will get you a copy of the project up and running on your local machine for development and testing purposes.
 See References for further information in the paper behind this software.

 ### Clone the repository and get into the main directory